 When Your Enterprise Is Hobby

 The best you could do before the Tax Cuts and Jobs Act (TCJA) went into effect was deduct costs up to the amount of money you earned from your hobby.
 Maybe you sold your purebred puppies for $6,000, but it cost you $7,500 in breeding fees, veterinary bills, and other necessities to produce those cute little babies.
-Your deduction was limited to the $6,000 you earned.
-That additional $1,500 was left on the table.
+Your deduction was limited to the $6,000 you earned, and the additional $1,500 was left on the table.
 It couldn't help your tax situation.

-And you could only deduct a portion of that $6,000 because then another rule kicked in: Your deduction was limited to the portion that exceeded 2 percent of your adjusted gross income (AGI).
-Two percent would work out to $1,200 if your AGI was $60,000 that year.
-So now you had to further reduce that $6,000 by subtracting this amount.
+And you could only deduct a portion of that $6,000 because then another rule kicked in: Your deduction was limited to the portion that exceeded 2% of your adjusted gross income (AGI).
+Two percent would work out to $1,200 if your AGI were $60,000 that year.
+So now you had to reduce further that $6,000 by subtracting this amount.
 You would have been left with a deduction of $4,800 after all these calculations.

-Then, beginning in 2018, the TCJA eliminated the hobby expense deduction entirely.
+Then, beginning in 2018, the TCJA eliminated the hobby expense deduction.
 Now you must claim all your hobby income without getting any corresponding tax break at all.

 Tax Breaks When Your Hobby Is a Business